orcslab/Home-Page/HOWTO - article editing.md

 ----

-Note that in the image I'm logged as Super User, so I have permission to edit every article.
+Note that in the image above I'm logged as _Super User_, so I have permission to edit every article.
 If you're not an editor, the icon will appear only in the articles that you have created.

 By clicking the icon you'll be directed to the edition page, where you can modify the article.